 During the summer of 1863, newly-promoted Brig.
 Gen. Sibley and Brig.
 Gen. Alfred Sully mounted a joint military operation called the “Punitive Expedition” against those Dakota who left Minnesota and headed into the western territories.
-Sibley’s troops pushed past Devil’s Lake towards the Missouri River, fighting three major battles against combined Dakota and Lakota forces: Dead Buffalo Lake (July 26); Stony Lake (July 28); and Whitestone Hill (Sept.
-3).
+Sibley’s troops pushed past Devil’s Lake towards the Missouri River, fighting three major battles against combined Dakota and Lakota forces: Big Mound (July 24) Dead Buffalo Lake (July 26); and Stony Lake (July 28).
+By the end of August Sibley had returned to Minnesota, while the Sully expedition continued on and engaged an encampment of Yanktonai, Santee, and Teton (Lakota) at Whitestone Hill (Sept.
+3-5).
 In 1864 Sibley remained in Minnesota while a second military expedition was launched.
 Sully held overall command and defeated a large combined group of Dakota, Lakota and Yanktonai at the Battle of Tahchakuty, or Killdeer Mountain (July 28).
 For his military service Sibley was promoted to Major General of Volunteers in 1865.

 Eventually, the U.S. military forcibly removed many Dakota to reservations in North and South Dakota.
 Intermittent fighting continued in the western territories throughout 1800s, culminating at Wounded Knee on Dec.
 29, 1890.